ceph/ceph/doc/cephadm/monitoring.rst

 To set up monitoring on a Ceph cluster that has no monitoring, follow the steps below:

 #.
-Enable the Prometheus module in the ceph-mgr daemon.
-This exposes the internal Ceph metrics so that Prometheus can scrape them:

-   .. prompt:: bash #

-     ceph mgr module enable prometheus

-#.
 Deploy a node-exporter service on every node of the cluster.
 The node-exporter provides host-level metrics like CPU and memory utilization:

    .. prompt:: bash #